 To slow the spread of novel coronavirus (COVID-19) and to protect the most vulnerable, restrictions apply around visiting hospitals.

-- no visitor who has been asked to self-quarantine
+- been asked to self-quarantine

 Variations may apply, please speak to our staff on-site if you have any questions.

 Read more about the hospital visitors direction on the Queensland Health website.

 Access to Gold Coast University Hospital (GCUH) and Robina Hospital has been restricted to ensure hand hygiene and fever screening is well managed.